About Our Services (43)

 Robert’s Personal Life

-When not working, Robert enjoys going to Disneyland with his wife and young daughter, attending Saddleback Church, and running a non-profit he co-founded called the Band of Brothers Foundation that helps impoverished kids around the world.
+When not working or writing, Robert enjoys going to Disneyland with his wife and young daughter, climbing mountains (Mt.
+Kilimanjaro is the tallest peak yet), and training for triathlons (half-Ironman distance is longest yet).
+Robert also runs a non-profit he co-founded called the Band of Brothers Foundation that helps impoverished kids around the world.

 Robert grew up in a pretty poor family.
 He saw the effects of poor financial health first-hand.
 Although he works with affluent families through Pacifica Wealth Advisors, he also has a personal passion to help the everyday family that is struggling to pay the bills and figure out a way to save for retirement and college for their children.
 Since Robert’s professional practice is dedicated to working with the affluent, he decided the best way to help the most people would be to share his insight in a book.